 RG 1.192, Revision 4, supersedes Revision 3.
-For Revision 4 of RG 1.192, the NRC reviewed the OM Code Cases listed in the 2020 Edition of the OM Code.
+For Revision 4 of RG 1.192, the NRC reviewed the OM Code Cases listed in the 2020 Edition of the OM Code and on the ASME C&S Connect website.
 Appendix A to this guide gives a complete list of all OM Code Cases published by ASME.
 The table in Appendix A lists the action ASME has taken (e.g., new or revised OM Code Case), the edition or addenda in which the OM Code Case was published, and the table in the RG that lists each OM Code Case.
 The following four tables list the OM Code Cases addressed by this RG: